-The newest film making a splash at Hastings Museum is The Last Reef: Cities Beneath The Sea, a thrilling underwater journey that uses unprecedented 3D cinematography to bring the teeming world of coral reefs to life.
+The Last Reef: Cities Beneath The Sea is a thrilling underwater journey that uses unprecedented 3D cinematography to bring the teeming world of coral reefs to life.

-Opening June 5, 2012, the film explores our connection with the ocean’s complex, parallel worlds, revealing a habitat more diverse and more colorful than ever imagined.
+The film explores our connection with the ocean’s complex and parallel worlds, revealing a habitat more diverse and more colorful than ever imagined.
 Stunning 3D imagery will immerse you in these communities beneath the sea and reveal the behavior and relationships of countless ocean denizens—from well-loved species like spotted dolphins, reef sharks and stingrays, to lesser-known but equally fascinating residents such as crocodile fish, colorful nudibranchs and delicate flatworms.

 Shot on location in Palau, Bahamas, Cancun, French Polynesia and New York, The Last Reef takes us from the heart of the city to the heart of the reef.
 As these ancient, exotic havens face the threat of extinction, this uplifting film inspires audiences with a vision of the reef’s incredible— yet fragile—power to rebuild.